 Danielle holds a Master of Public Policy (MPP) degree with a concentration in health policy from the Heller School for Social Policy and Management at Brandeis University.
 She received a Bachelor of Arts in history from Hollins University with double minors in creative writing and psychology.
 Research from her Masters Capstone paper, “Strategies to Improve Access to Insurance Coverage of Acupuncture in Massachusetts” was extensively cited in an online journal article: HealthCare Medicine Institute.
 “Massachusetts Acupuncture Health Insurance Campaign.”
 Jan 19, 2013.

 Danielle is active in the community.
-She is President and Executive Board Chair of Boston Young Healthcare Professionals (BYHP) and Vice President of the Heller School Alumni Board.
+She is President Emeritus and Advisory Board Chair of Boston Young Healthcare Professionals (BYHP) and is a former Vice President of the Heller School Alumni Board.
 Danielle has also held volunteer leadership positions on several political campaigns.

 When she is not working on health policy or volunteering, Danielle enjoys art, creative writing, yoga, cooking, entertaining, networking, mentoring, and most importantly, spending time with family and friends.